 - Tickets are up to CHF 59 – a 50% discount with a Swiss Travel Pass

 Hike Up Männlichen Mountain

 You could start your hike e.g. from Wengen or Kleine Scheidegg – depending on how difficult and long you want your hike to be.

 Get The Steam Lok and Get Up Brienzer Rothorn

 Probably one of my favorite mountain rides – ever – was getting up Brienzer Rothorn.If you are a hiker, you´ll enjoy the hike.
-But I definitely recommend– even just for a stop – hopping in the old steam rack railway is such a unique experience and one thing you should do in Interlaken.
+But I definitely recommend– even just for a stop – hopping in the old steam rack railway as it is such a unique experience.

 Since it is one of my favorite Interlaken sightseeing attractions (find out more about the most beautiful places to visit in Switzerland), it is on this list of the best things to do in Interlaken.

 - A return ticket costs about CHF 94.
 This is not a cheap ride!